seleniumQuery/seleniumQuery/README.md

 public class SeleniumQueryExample {
     public static void main(String[] args) {
-        // sets Firefox as the global driver, it is optional if omitted, will default
+        // sets Firefox as the global driver; setting is optional - if omitted, will default
         // to HtmlUnit or whatever you set at the, also optional, config files
         $.browser.globalDriver().useFirefox();